mort1skoda/AutoHotKey/README.md

 Use Git Bash on Windows 10

-Generate toke to log in
+Generate token to log in
 go to your git hub
 on the upper right side Settings
 Then down at the left developer settings